Moeen Ali says he wants to play a pivotal part in the Bears 2025 Vitality Blast following his retirement from international cricket.

 “It was nice just to get a score for the Bears, to do well.
 I enjoyed those two innings, it felt good to me and hopefully it was good to watch.

-“I just want to play as much as I can.
-Here at the Bears and in The Hundred, wherever I’m picked to play because I still love playing.
+“I just want to play as much as I can, wherever I’m picked to play because I still love playing.
 I still have passion for the game.
 And I love being in a team environment.

 “I’m 37, I still have a good two or three years left in me at least.
 But I also enjoy talking to players about the game, tactics, and I think that’ll help me move smoothly into coaching after my playing days are over.”